neurogeom/CAR/docs/4-CAR-Mobile.md

 1. the file with unannotated soma.
     When users finish their annotation, they can submit them in two ways:
     - Submit them manually by press icon.
-    - Submit them automatically (by open auto upload option mentioned in 1.4.1) when switching file.
+    - Submit them automatically (by open auto upload option in settings options) when switching file.

-    All the adding and deleting operations will be applied.
 2. the file doesn’t contain any soma.
 Press :wastebasket: to label current file as a boring file and only deleting operations will be applied.
 3. the file doesn’t contain any unannotated soma.
 Press :white_check_mark: to label current file as a checked file.
 Once users do any of above operations, current file will be labeled as checked file on the server and will not be delivered to any user.
 Otherwise, user may load the same file again in the future.